AlchemistPrimus/pgen/README.md

 # pgen
 A simple commandline based password generator for accounts.
 This program leverages Mersenne primes to generate safe and secure passwords for use.
-Mersenne prime of 127 is used here to calculate the hash that will aid in creating a secure password.
+Mersenne primes are chosen here to speed up computation.

 ### Requirements
 rustc 1.85.1